-- 39. Project and program monitoring and supervision will include implementation of the M&E plan, comprising the following: - SMART indicators for implementation actively used; - SMART indicators for results actively measure, or if not, a reasonable explanation provided; - The baseline for the project fully established and data applied to review progress, and evaluations undertaken as planned; - The organizational set-up for M&E is operational and its budget is spent as planned.
+- 32. Project and program monitoring and supervision will include implementation of the M&E plan, comprising the following: - The identified indicators are actively measured, or if not, a reasonable explanation is provided; - The baseline for the project fully established and data applied to review progress, and evaluations undertaken as planned; - The organizational set-up for M&E is operational and its budget is spent as planned.